What’s Bringing Your Social Media Conversions Down

 While a prominent call-to-action (CTA) is critical, it’s not the only component that ensures a seamless workflow.
 A visitor clicking over from Facebook to your website has specific expectations of the content they expect to consume.

 As a marketer, it is important to tie this content delivery with your lead capture elements.
 For example, you must communicate what your product offering is, and what the lead capture form is prominently for.
-Pop-ups and animations tend to ruin the workflow and the visitor experience while an elegant color scheme or a grid layout to spread content evenly help capture the visitor’s attention to your lead generation forms and thus improve your conversion rate.
+Pop-ups and animations tend to ruin the workflow and the visitor experience while an elegant color scheme or a grid layout to spread content evenly helps capture the visitor’s attention to your lead generation forms and thus improve your conversion rate.

 Investing in high-quality content alone is not enough to maximize your social media reach.
 Social media advertising costs money and may not be worthwhile if your audience is not targeted enough.
 At the same time, growing a large following on platforms like Instagram and Facebook can take a really long time.
 The optimal solution to maximizing reach at minimal costs is using social media tools that help with reaching an audience beyond your organic followers.

 There are tons of tools to analyze social media campaigns to see what works and what doesn’t.
 Despite this, a lot of marketers continue to view social media marketing as a ‘hit or miss’ campaign.
-The platform you choose, the content you produce, the frequency at which you post, the people you engage with, your distribution process and call to action all have an impact on who sees your posts, how they interact with it, and whether or not they choose to convert.
+The platform you choose, the content you produce, the frequency at which you post, the people you engage with, your distribution process, and your call to action all have an impact on who sees your posts, how they interact with them, and whether or not they choose to convert.

 Deploying third-party analytics to study the performance of your submissions is an absolutely essential component of your campaigns.
 In addition to knowing what works, this process also helps build a better content strategy for your upcoming social media campaigns.